ffont/source/README.md

 This will create *Release* versions of Source (VST3, VST2, AU and Standalone) ready to work on the mac.

+**NOTE**: macos build targets include a *pre-build shell script* phase which generates the `BinaryData.h/.cpp` files needed for the plugin to include up-to-date resources (mainly `index.html`).
+For this script to succeed, you need to compile the  `BinaryBuilder` util provided by JUCE.
+You can compile that using the project files you'll find in `/source/SourceSampler/3rdParty/JUCE/extras/BinaryBuilder/Builds/`.

 ### Build plugin for ELK platform